Enhancing the Sustainability of Organic Specialty Crop Production Systems via Anaerobic Soil Disinfestation

 This study analyzes the soil health impacts and efficacy of ASD in managing key soilborne pests and pathogens in organic vegetable and strawberry production systems in Florida and Pennsylvania.

-Farmer takeaways
+Farmer Takeaways

-- Anaerobic soil disinfestation (ASD) may be an effective, economic, NOP-compliant method for managing/reducing soilborne pests, pathogens, and nematodes in organic specialty crop production systems, including vegetables and strawberries.
+• Anaerobic soil disinfestation (ASD) may be an effective, economic, NOP-compliant method for managing/reducing soilborne pests, pathogens, and nematodes in organic specialty crop production systems, including vegetables and strawberries.

-- Primary barriers of widespread implementation of ASD as a natural pest management method for organic specialty crop production systems include: (1) lack of knowledge and training, and (2) material cost.
+• Primary barriers of widespread implementation of ASD as a natural pest management method for organic specialty crop production systems include: (1) lack of knowledge and training, and (2) material cost.
 Information dissemination and farmer-to-farmer knowledge sharing is important for understanding the potential benefits and technical requirements of ASD.

-Project objectives and approach
+Project Objectives and Approach

-Assess the short- and long-term impact of ASD on soil ecology and microbiome dynamics in organic specialty crop systems, examining any consequent/interacting effects on nutrient dynamics, soilborne pests and pathogens, and overall soil health
+Assess the short- and long-term impacts of ASD on soil ecology and microbiome dynamics in organic specialty crop systems, examining any consequent/interacting effects on nutrient dynamics, soilborne pests and pathogens, and overall soil health

-- Plant samples were measured for fresh and dry weight, and tissue samples were collected and analyzed for nutrient content.
+• Crop samples were measured for fresh and dry weight, and tissue samples were collected and analyzed for nutrient content.
 At harvest, produce was analyzed for quality and yield.

-Key findings
+Key Findings

 Anaerobic soil disinfestation (ASD) may reduce the prevalence of nematodes and soilborne viruses in specialty crop production systems